 We recommend you start by searching the indexes to find relevant references, and then consult those minutes directly.
 Reports, correspondence and petitions mentioned in the minutes are not included in this digitized content; contact the Municipal Archives to obtain copies of these submissions.

 Lou Collins records (CR30)

 Local historian Lou Collins collected research and records on multiple historic sites and buildings in Halifax for general interest, academic work, and his advocacy for the preservation of local built heritage.
-Collins was Civic Historian, member of the Landmarks Commission and the Heritage Advisory Committee.
+Collins was also Halifax's Civic Historian, and a member of both the Landmarks Commission and the Heritage Advisory Committee.